 Progressive currently has eight agents available in Anaheim, which might be appealing if you like to handle your coverage needs face-to-face.
 If you prefer to research and buy coverage online, Progressive’s HomeQuote Explorer is a unique feature that allows you to get home insurance quotes from several carriers to compare premiums and coverages.
 If you are looking for a company that offers several discounts, Progressive might be a good choice.
 You may be able to earn a discount for getting a quote before your old policy expires, bundling your home coverage with your auto policy, having home safety features installed and more.

 Learn more: Progressive review

 USAA consistently receives high scores from J.D.
 Power, although it is not eligible for official ranking since it only sells insurance to military members, veterans and their immediate families.
 Along with the standard home coverages you might expect, USAA provides options to purchase coverage for floods and earthquakes, both of which may be a concern in California.
 Although the company does not offer as many discounts as some providers, its average rates are the second lowest on our list.

 Travelers home insurance is a good option for new homeowners who are learning as they go.
 The Travelers website features a library of resources on how insurance works, including short, helpful videos.
-Besides the helpful resources, Travelers has an extensive list of optional home insurance coverages.
+Aside from the helpful resources, Travelers offers an extensive list of optional home insurance coverages.
 Optional coverages include water backup and green home coverage, which pays for eco-friendly replacements or rebuilding after a covered loss.